safaiyeh/kiqit/README.md

 # Kiqit
 Open sourced code of Kiqit.
+Server and mobile clients are included.

-Kiqit is an event organizor.
+Kiqit is an event organizer.
 Check out the READMEs of the respected code bases.